Fifteen-year-old Jett James Pruitt Named With Greta Thunberg, Jamie Margolin, Jerome Foster and Others as Leaders of Generation Z.

 Born May 25, 2005, Jett James Pruitt is an American author, speaker, journalist and political strategist.
 He is the founder and editor-in-chief of the political news website, TheGenZPost.com.

-As a Native American "progressive" conservative he may be the only Republican listed here, but his mission of expanding the party's views on minimum wage, climate change, healthcare and inclusivity, as well as his proposed economic policy of "smart capitalism," has garnered massive attention from politicians, economists, and financial news outlets worldwide.
+As a Native American progressive conservative he may be the only non-Democrat listed here, but his mission of expanding the party's views on minimum wage, climate change, healthcare and inclusivity, as well as his proposed economic policy of "smart capitalism," has garnered massive attention from politicians, economists, and financial news outlets worldwide.

 His first book THROUGH THE EYES OF A YOUNG AMERICAN (2020) was a bestseller in politics and has been nominated for the Pulitzer Prize.
 His second book THE PROGRESSIVE CONSERVATIVE is scheduled for release late 2021.